-In the year to 31 December 2021 there were no material changes to the risk profile of Irish Life Health.
-Due to the increased level of uncertainty driven by COVID-19 the potential impacts of some of the risks facing the Company remain heightened.
+In the year to 31 December 2022, there were no material changes to the risk profile of Irish Life Health.
+Due to the increased level of uncertainty driven by COVID-19 and its aftermath and the economic environment, the potential impacts of some of the risks facing the Company remain heightened.
 These risks include heightened insurance risk driven by claims uncertainty, leading to increased pricing and reserving risk, and heightened strategic and business environment risk, including policyholder behaviour risks.